 to industrial design from an engineering viewpoint.
 Design skills using

-both traditional and rapid prototyping tools are developed and most lectures involve practice design activities.
+both traditional and digital tools are developed and almost all lectures involve practice design activities.
 In contrast

 to 2.009 or 15.783J,

 the structure and management of design processes is not the focus of 2.744.
 2.744 provides instruction in the act of designing, and aims to develop design skills.

 This is a 12 unit, H-level graduate course.